Main region

 Let's start with the basics

-A beneficiary means the person you choose to get the money from your super accounts and insurance payout (death benefit) when you die.
+A super beneficiary is the eligible person/s you nominate to get the money from your super accounts and insurance payout (death benefit) when you die.

 • Why do I need to name a super beneficiary?

-Your super doesn't automatically form part of your estate and your Will.
+Your super doesn't automatically form part of your estate and/or your Will.

 So, the only way to make sure your money goes where you want it to is to tell us.